satorres8/PERSONAL-GITHUB/README.md

 ## Contact

-If you have any questions or would like to connect, feel free to reach out!
+If you have any questions or would like to connect, feel free to reach out.

-Thank you for visiting this repository.
-Happy coding!